Corpuscular theory of light: Isaac Newton

-Eighteenth century

-The dominance of Newtonian natural philosophy in the eighteenth century was one of the decisive factors ensuring the prevalence of the corpuscular theory of light.
-Newtonians maintained that the corpuscles of light were projectiles that travelled from the source to the receiver with a finite speed.
-In this description, the propagation of light is transportation of matter.
-By the turn of the century, however, more evidence in the form of novel experiments on diffraction, interference, and polarization showcased issues with the theory.
-A wave theory based on Huygens’, Leonard Euler's, Thomas Young's, and Augustin-Jean Fresnel's work would materialise in a novel wave theory of light.
-To some extent, Newton's corpuscular (particle) theory of light re-emerged in the 20th century, as a light phenomenon is currently explained as particle and wave.

 Polarization

 The fact that light could be polarized was for the first time qualitatively explained by Newton using the particle theory. Étienne-Louis Malus in 1810 created a mathematical particle theory of polarization.
 Jean-Baptiste Biot in 1812 showed that this theory explained all known phenomena of light polarization.
 At that time polarization was considered proof of the particle theory.
 Nowadays, polarisation is considered a property of waves and may only manifest in transverse waves.
 Longitudinal waves may not be polarised.

+End of corpuscular theory

+The dominance of Newtonian natural philosophy in the eighteenth century was one of the decisive factors ensuring the prevalence of the corpuscular theory of light.
+Newtonians maintained that the corpuscles of light were projectiles that travelled from the source to the receiver with a finite speed.
+In this description, the propagation of light is transportation of matter.

+However by the turn of the century, beginning with Thomas Young's double-slit experiment in 1801, more evidence in the form of novel experiments on diffraction, interference, and polarization showcased issues with the theory.
+A wave theory based on Young, Augustin-Jean Fresnel and François Arago's work would materialise in a novel wave theory of light.